geeksblabla/geeksblabla.com/blablas/ep77/index.md

 0:01 - Introduction.

-0:09 - Why It took no Code / Low Code mouvement all these years to reach mainstream ?
+0:09 - Why It took no Code / Low Code trends all these years to reach the mainstream?

 0:16 - Can Microsoft Excel / Access considered as Low Code / No Code Platform ?